Xianqi-Zhang/TAL/README.md

-# Task-Agnostic Learning to Accomplish New Tasks [Under Review]
+# Task-Agnostic Learning to Accomplish New Tasks

-under revision
+[Under Review]

 ## Introduction
+...

 <!--
 - This project is a **PyTorch** implementation of the paper <a href="https://arxiv.org/abs/2209.04100" target="_blank">Task-Agnostic Learning to Accomplish New Tasks</a>.